James Bond No Time to Die full cast – new and returning characters list

 Who’s Rory Kinnear?

-Kinnear has beforehand starred in 2014 movie The Imitation Recreation.
-Extra recognised for his TV work, Kinnear performed Prime Minister Michael Callow within the first collection of Black Mirror, ‘The Creature’ in Penny Dreadful, Michael in Depend Arthur Robust, and portrayed Craig Oliver in Brexit: The Uncivil Conflict.
+Kinnear has beforehand starred in 2014 movie The Imitation Sport.
+Extra recognised for his TV work, Kinnear performed Prime Minister Michael Callow within the first sequence of Black Mirror, ‘The Creature’ in Penny Dreadful, Michael in Rely Arthur Sturdy, and portrayed Craig Oliver in Brexit: The Uncivil Battle.
 He gained a 2014 Olivier award for his portrayal of Iago in Othello on the Nationwide Theatre.

 Who’s Invoice Tanner?